This helmet is equipped with a double-patented innovation: Visor +.mask or visor: the choice is yours!

 - The chin strap must be correctly adjusted.
 You should be able to fit two fingers between the strap and your skin.
 If the helmet is poorly fitted, it will provide less protection.

-When should you replace your ski helmet?
+When to change your ski helmet?

 Avoid wearing a hat, as this will create a gap between your head and your helmet and reduce your protection.
 If necessary, opt for a very thin balaclava designed for this purpose.

-Avoid putting a camera on the helmet, as this will compromise your safety; The standard does not take into account any elements added to the helmet.
+Avoid putting a camera on the helmet, as this will compromise your safety.
+The standard does not take into account any elements added to the helmet.

 It is characterised by its shock absorption capacity and penetration resistance.
 There are two categories of protection: